shijuvar/shijuvar/masterclass.md

 ### *Building highly scalable distributed systems in Go*
 --------------------------------------------------------
 **Course Duration:**
-* Online Training for Public: 20 hours (8 sessions of two and half hours) and assignments at offline
 * Classroom/Online Training for Corporate Organizations: 4 Days

 **Prerequisite:**  Completion of "Professional Go" course or Go developers with deep knowledge on SOLID principles